Clinical editors: Drew Bertagnolli, PhD, Megan Dodson, PA

-While mental health conditions may be on the rise, many people are still not seeking care.
+Mental health conditions are on the rise– 19% of people in the U.S. are living with a mental health condition.
+Yet many people are still not seeking care.
 In the U.S., approximately 57% of people with mental health conditions don’t receive treatment.
 Reasons for this can vary.
 Some people don’t know how to find a provider, while others may avoid getting help due to fear of stigmatization.
 When people do seek care, they are often referred to out-of-network providers (such as therapists, psychologists or psychiatrists), making care expensive and out-of-pocket.
 Those who seek in-network care may struggle to find a provider who is taking on new patients, accepts their health insurance, is the right fit, or has appointment availability.

 Why primary care should play a role in mental health

 Most people head to their PCP for help with physical concerns, but don’t actively seek care from their provider for mental health issues.
-In fact, one survey led by researchers at UC Davis, found that over 40 percent of adults don’t tell their doctor if they are experiencing symptoms of depression.
-Many chose to omit this information due to the belief that mental health was outside their primary care provider’s purview.
+In fact, one survey led by researchers at UC Davis, found that adults may not tell their doctor if they are experiencing symptoms of depression because they believe that mental health is outside their primary care provider’s purview.
+However, emotional well-being and physical health are deeply interconnected.

 However, emotional well-being and physical health are deeply interconnected.
 Oftentimes mental health conditions, such as depression and anxiety, can cause physical symptoms, including fatigue, insomnia, headaches, digestive issues, changes in weight or appetite, and various others.
 Likewise, poor mental health can impact sleep quality, cause insomnia, affect eating patterns and weight gain or loss, impair productivity, concentration, communication with others, motivation to exercise and take medication as prescribed, and cognitive functioning.